lm2git/Kubectl-helper/README.md

-# Kubernetes Kubectl-helper a Command Helper Script
+# Kubectl-helper
+## A simple kubectl kubernetes command Helper Script

 This repository contains a helper script for Kubernetes command-line operations.
 It is designed to provide a quick reference for managing resources in a Kubernetes cluster.